 Other Additives

-These may include lime to balance pH levels, beneficial microbes, and wetting agents to help retain moisture.
-If you buy a ready-made potting mix, you’ll notice that some brands even have their own patented additives.
+May include lime to balance pH levels, beneficial microbes, and wetting agents to retain moisture.

 Potting Mix for Different Plant Types